Amazing Animal Facts for Kids

 Bats are way more than Halloween mascots — they're fascinating animals that help ecosystems stay healthy.

-Bats are the only mammals that truly fly, using their stretchy wings made from skin and bone.
+Bats are the only mammals that truly fly, using stretchy wings made of skin and bone.

 They use echolocation (sound-based radar) to find insects in total darkness.